logigearcorp/docs.testarchitect.com/content/user-guide/variations/creating-linked-variations/the-systems-tree/create-a-new-branch-node.md

     ![](/images/TA_Help/Images/New_branch_effect.png)

-3. Unless you're satisfied with the default name, give this branch an appropriate name \(for example: Patches\), and then press Enter.
+3.  **Optional:** Unless you're satisfied with the default name, give this branch an appropriate name \(for example: Patches\), and then press Enter.

 A new branch is created.